Using an agency

-If you are looking for a personal assistant (PA) to help you live independently at home, one option is to ask a care agency to find you a suitable PA.
-You can pay for an agency PA using your own money or, if you qualify for Government support, you may be able to use that money to pay for an agency PA.
+If you are looking for a personal assistant (PA) or carer to help you live independently at home, one option is to ask a care agency to find you a suitable PA.
+You can pay for an agency PA using your own money or, if you qualify for government support, you may be able to use that money to pay for an agency PA.

-Will I become an employer if I use an agency?
+Will I become an employer if I use a fully managed agency?

-If you take on a PA through an agency, and the agency is not just an ‘introductory’ agency, the agency will be the employer and will be responsible for many things including deducting tax and National Insurance contributions.
+If you take on a PA through an agency that pays and manages the PA, under the ‘agency legislation’, the agency will be the employer and will be responsible for many things including deducting tax and National Insurance contributions under PAYE.

 You will enter into an agreement with the agency which sets out what tasks the PA will cover and the terms and conditions covering your payments to the agency and other important issues.

-Is using an agency more expensive than paying my own carer?
+Is using a managed agency more expensive than paying my own carer?

-What are the advantages and disadvantages of using an agency?
+What are the advantages and disadvantages of using a managed agency?

-One advantage of using an agency is that they will be able to provide cover for sick leave or annual leave.
+One advantage of using a managed agency is that they will be able to provide cover for sick leave or annual leave.
 You will not have to deal with the tax and employment law responsibilities that come with taking on your own PA.

 One disadvantage is that you may be sent different agency PAs rather than building a relationship with just one person.